Man dies in fall at Grand Teton National Park in Wyoming

-Sept 7 A 40-year-old man visiting Grand Teton National Park in Wyoming died in a fall of nearly 100 feet (30 metres) down a cliff, in the area of a backcountry camp where he had planned to spend the night, park officials said in a statement on Saturday.
+A 40-year-old man visiting Grand Teton National Park in Wyoming died in a fall of nearly 100 feet down a cliff, in the area of a backcountry camp where he had planned to spend the night, park officials said in a statement on Saturday.

 Edward Tom, who was from Boulder, Colorado, and a partner on his expedition were at the Petzoldt Caves when Tom went over the edge of the cliff on Friday evening, the National Park Service said.